 Or is it ‘how birth was for this particular woman in this particular scenario with the childbirth education she was offered and her relationship with her health carer, and her health carer’s philosophy and her hospital’s policies and the kind of support she had from those around her, and all the things that added up to this being her experience’?

-Once you look at it like this, you can feel so much more empowered and proactive to try and create a situation where you can work towards having the best support, the best environment and the best information to work towards an empowering birth.
+Once you look at it like this, you can feel so much more empowered and proactive to try and create a situation where you can work towards having the best support, the most optimal environment and the best information to work towards an empowering birth.

 There is room for both stories